 More about the predictability:

-This metric is an adaptation of the Pearson correlation coefficient.
+Predictability ranges from negative 1 to positive 1; this metric is an adaptation of the Pearson correlation coefficient.

 P=-1 means the actual market moved in the opposite direction than the algorithm predicted.